 My childhood interest in television cartoons influenced my current ceramic forms and surfaces.
 The bright colors, graphic patterns, and illustrative qualities recapture and celebrate my fascination with whimsical domestic representation.
 I’m inspired by the stylized hand-drawn utilitarian objects like a coffee mug in a cartoon character’s hand or the mixing bowl displayed on the shelf in their kitchen.
 I hope to continue that sense of wonder through real physical objects.

 The combination of commercial stained slips and newsprint paper create a stick-and-peel process.
-By applying slips saturated with bold colors onto newsprint and then transferring the drawn images to a slipped clay object, I can achieve an animated surface.
+By applying underglazes and slips saturated with bold colors onto newsprint and then transferring the drawn images to a slipped clay object, I can achieve an animated surface.
 Playtime doesn’t end there; I continue by introducing stamps, stains, and stickers to further enhance the ceramic surface until the desired effect is fully achieved.

 Creating Newsprint Transfers